Broadened Yu-Shiba-Rusinov states in dirty superconducting films and heterostructures

 Fig. \ref{Fig:figure5} shows the decrease in the relative size of the peak (as before, shifted from $E_{\rm YSR}$) with distance from the impurity and the superconductor.
 As can be seen, the effect of magnetic impurities extends over distances of the order of the length $\xi_{\rm n}$ inside the normal metal.
 Interestingly, there is no decay with the distance of the relative correction to the LDoS, $\delta\rho{/}\rho_0$, in the superconductor.
-This phenomenon can be explained based on the Eqs. \eqref{III:eq:AlgebraicSolve:S1}-\eqref{III:eq:AlgebraicSolve:S2}: the ratio $\delta\rho/\rho_0$ does not depend on the coordinate, although the magnitude of $\delta\rho$ tends to zero with increasing $x$.
+This phenomenon can be explained as follows.
+In the superconducting part of NS junction ($x>0$) any spatially dependent perturbation decays on the scale of superconducting coherence length $\xi(E)$ for a given energy $E$.
+There is no other spatial scale within the Usadel equation.
+In particular, the perturbations of the density of states due to proximity effect in the absence of magnetic impurities at the YSR energy, Eq. \eqref{III:eq:AlgebraicSolve:S1}, and due to magnetic impurities, Eq. \eqref{III:eq:AlgebraicSolve:S2}, decay with the same spatial scale $\xi_\beta$.
+That is why the ratio $\delta\rho/\rho_0$ does not depend on the coordinate, although the magnitude of $\delta\rho$ tends to zero with increasing $x$.